CondeNast/atjson/website/docs/react-renderer.md

 <Note>

-We're writing our components in TypeScript here to take advantage of type propagation from annotation to React components.
+We're writing our components in TypeScript here to take advantage of type propagation from annotations to React components.
 You can use whatever language that compiles down to Javascript that is most comfortable for you.